cupofteame/DiscordMC/README.md

 - Toggle account linking on/off
 - Automatic username updates on player join
 - Direct messaging to Discord users for successful linking/unlinking
+- Sync info embed in a dedicated Discord channel
+- MongoDB integration for persistent data storage

 ## Requirements